soumyej102/Carcinikos/README.md

 We have used a modified CNN with multiple layers for detecting the presence of lung cancer.
 We have utilized an image dataset with MRI scans for the same.

 ### Idea:
-Building an application that can predict the occurrence of a cardiac arrest or the possible causes of it by indicating the highly relevant factors.
+Building an application that can help in the early diagnosis of lung cancer and prostate gland cancer in men.

 ### Layout